Content from Introduction

 What are word embeddings?

 A Word Embedding is a word representation type that maps words in a numerical manner (i.e., into vectors) in a multidimensional space, capturing their meaning based on characteristics or context.
-Since similar words occur in similar contexts, or have same characteristics, the system naturally learns to assign similar vectors to similar words.
+Since similar words occur in similar contexts, or have same characteristics, the system automatically learns to assign similar vectors to similar words.

 Let’s illustrate this concept using animals.
 This example will show us an intuitive way of representing things into vectors.